trinh064/Self_Driving_GTAV/README.md

 Execution:<br />

 To run:<br />
--Run GTAV, change resolution to 640x800 windowed, and move it to topleft corner of the screen (use Alt+Tab to free the arrow) -In the terminal type command: python run.py (make sure you have all the following libraries: numpy,PIL,cv2,time,pyautogui,scipy,math)
+- Run GTAV, change resolution to 640x800 windowed, and move it to topleft corner of the screen (use Alt+Tab to free the arrow)
+- In the terminal type command: python run.py (make sure you have all the following libraries: numpy,PIL,cv2,time,pyautogui,scipy,math)
 <br />
 To exit:<br />
 -On the terminal, press Ctrl+C